Robert-Sawyer/job-tracker/README.md

 `main` is protected: all four checks must pass, branches must be current, and force pushes are blocked.

+### Client-side data fetching

+Authenticated data is fetched from the browser with TanStack Query rather than in React Server Components.
+The access token is held in memory on the client and the refresh cookie is scoped to the API origin and the `/api/v1/auth` path, so a server component has no credential to forward.
+Making RSC work would mean widening the cookie scope and proxying every request through Next — added surface area for no benefit in an app whose pages are all user-specific and non-cacheable.
+Server rendering is used for the static shell, metadata, and unauthenticated pages.

+### Token handling in the browser

+The access token lives in a module-scoped variable, never in `localStorage` or a JavaScript-readable cookie, so it cannot be exfiltrated by injected script and disappears on reload.
+The session is re-established at startup by a single call to `/auth/refresh` using the `httpOnly` cookie.

+Refresh is single-flight: concurrent 401s share one in-flight refresh promise.
+This is not an optimisation — with rotating refresh tokens, parallel refreshes would invalidate each other and trip the server's token-reuse detection, logging the user out.

+### Route protection

+Route guards in the client layout are a UX affordance, not a security boundary.
+Every protected route is enforced server-side by the API's `authenticate` hook; the guard only prevents rendering an empty shell to an unauthenticated visitor.
+Next.js middleware is not used, since the in-memory token is invisible to it.

 ## Learn More

 To learn more about Next.js, take a look at the following resources: